front-matter/blog2/_posts/2008-09-30-git-mirror-for-cdk.markdown

 doi: 10.59350/assax-tmx60
 tags: git cdk
 image: /assets/images/punchCard.png
+modified_date: 2025-10-11
 ---

-While slowly [merging with Sweden](http://chem-bla-ics.blogspot.com/2008/09/moved-to-sweden-post-doc-in-bioclipse.html), and ADSL which should reach my house in some two weeks, I am enjoying my new office space and [Git](http://git.or.cz/) to upload patches to the CDK.
+While slowly [merging with Sweden <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/09/24/moved-to-sweden-post-doc-in-bioclipse.html), and ADSL which should reach my house in some two weeks, I am enjoying my new office space and [Git](http://git.or.cz/) to upload patches to the CDK.
 Christoph
 [wondered](http://www.steinbeck-molecular.de/steinblog/index.php/2008/08/26/linus-on-git-on-google-techtalks/) if we should switch CDK from SVN to Git.
 A few developers objected, for various reasons: no native Windows clients (though [msysgit](http://code.google.com/p/msysgit/) might be the solution), no (stable) plugins for Eclipse, IDEA(?), etc.

-I [made the switch](http://chem-bla-ics.blogspot.com/2008/09/cdk-development-with-branches-using-git.html), and really happy about it.
+I [made the switch <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/09/07/cdk-development-with-branches-using-git.html), and really happy about it.

 Anyway, one issue for me not to switch the full CDK project would be to have a central place where we could host our Git repository.
 Now, GitHub does just that, and after inquiring with them about the 100MB limit, [Tom](http://github.com/mojombo) emailed me: